Arab Christians: Sudan

 There were approximately 1.1 million Catholics in Sudan, about 3.2 percent of the total population.
 Sudan forms one ecclesiastical province, consisting of one archdiocese (the Archdiocese of Khartoum) and one suffragan diocese (the Diocese of El Obeid).
 The vast majority of Sudan's Catholics ended up in South Sudan after the partition.

 Syria

 The Arab Christians of Syria are predominantly Rūm-Orthodox and Melkite-Catholic, with some Roman-Catholics.
 Non-Arab Syrian Christians include Assyrians (also known as Chaldeans or Syriacs), Greeks and Armenians.
 Assyrian refugees fled to Syria after the massacres in Turkey and Iraq during World War I, also known as Sayfo in Syriac-Aramaic, and later after the events in Iraq in 2003.
 Due to the Syrian civil war, a large number of Christians fled the country to Lebanon, Jordan, and Europe.
 However, a significant portion of the population still resides in Syria, with some being internally displaced.
-Many Arab Christian militias fought in the Syrian civil war, including the Khabur Guards and the pro-Assad Guardians of the Dawn.
+Christian militias fought in the Syrian civil war, including the Khabur Guards and the pro-Assad Guardians of the Dawn.
 Western Aramaic is spoken by Christian and Muslim Arameans (or Syriacs) alike in remote villages in the Qalamoun mountains, including Maaloula, Jubb'adin and Bakh'a.